pushkar5248/car-price-predictor-watson-studio/README.md

      Company/Brand, Battery_CC, Battery_kWh, Horsepower (hp), Top Speed (km/h),
      Acceleration, Price ($), Fuel Type, Seats, Torque (Nm)
      ```
+   - Had to take a bit of help from AI due to the dataset being too informal and inconsistent for direct use in ML training.

 2. **Model Training**
    - IBM Watson AutoAI was used to automatically: